Jiang-Gianni/postgresql-notes/README.md

 CASE without an ELSE branch will throw a CASE_NOT_FOUND if there is no match

-FOR:
+### FOR
 * FOR i IN 1..10 LOOP (...)
 END LOOP; -> 1,2,3...10
 * FOR i IN REVERSE 10...1 LOOP (...)
 END LOOP; -> 10,9,8...1
 * FOR i IN REVERSE 10...1 BY 2 LOOP (...)
 END LOOP; -> 10,8,6,4,2
 * FOR r IN query LOOP (...)
 END LOOP; -> query must return rows
 * FOR r IN EXECUTE textExpression LOOP (...)
 END LOOP; -> textExpression is a prepared statement
 * FOREACH x SLICE 1 IN ARRAY $1 LOOP (...)
 END LOOP; -> SLICE indicates the dimension of the loop in which array is traversed.
-If not defined then the elements are traversed in storage order
+If not defined then the elements are traversed in storage order. **IMPORTANT**: if the ARRAY of the FOREACH statement is NULL then an exception will be thrown

 EXCEPTION handling block: only use them when needed because they are expensive to enter and exit